esterhammerfic/Probability-Sequencer/README.md

 If the number is between 75 and 85, note 3 will be sent.<br>
 And if the number is above 85, note 4 will be sent. <br>

+<b>Master Probability Split</b> changes all Probability Splits at the same time.
+This is helpful if you intend to set all of them near 50%, for example.
+All outgoing notes can be assigned <b>random</b> values, or values of <b>zero</b> on the right side.